boazbk/mltheoryseminar/index.md

 __Tentative list of topics (subject to change):__

+_Harvard CS 229br:_

 * Generalization bounds, and the extent that they are meaningful and/or proxies to actual performance.
-* Out of distribution performance, imagenet v2 and cifar v2, domain shift
+* Out of distribution performance, Imagenet v2 and CIFAR v2, domain shift
 * Unsupervised and self-supervised learning
 * Transfer learning, meta learning
 * Generative models (GANs,  VAE variants, DDPM, autoregressive models,...)